belle2/basf2/framework/doc/development/tuppr.rst

 ~~~~~~~~~~~~~~~~~~~~

 If you create new payloads it is advisable to split the creation of the payloads and the usage of the payloads in
-separate pull requests:
+separate merge requests:

-1. Create, review and merge a pull request to create the payload definition without using it.
+1. Create, review and merge a merge request to create the payload definition without using it.

 2. Request payloads to be added to the globaltag by just providing the payloads.

-3. Create, review and merge a pull request to actually use the payload already in the globaltag.
+3. Create, review and merge a merge request to actually use the payload already in the globaltag.

 This allows to merge the actual code changes without any coordination with the globaltag manager and greatly speeds
 up and simplifies the globaltag update procedure.